Alying/Safe-Travel-Recommender-Service/README.md

   - Weather API: https://developer.accuweather.com/apis
   - Air Quality API: https://www2.purpleair.com/

+# Style documentation
+We use StyleCop, which gives a StyleCop.Cache for every directory.
+This is our style report.

 # Technology
 #### StyleCop
 Style checker that is used to check C# code to conform StyleCop's recommended coding styles and Microsoft's .NET Framework Design Guidelines.